|

 Frustrated because your baby refuses to eat solids?
 Discover simple hacks to introduce new food and get your little one excited to eat!

-Second, there is a way to help your baby eat solids, even if he refuses to at the moment.
-These were the exact tactics I used that helped me get over this challenging stage and steer my kids toward eating just about anything.
+If you can relate, rest assured that there is a way to help your baby eat solids, even if he refuses to at the moment.
+These were the exact tactics I used to help me get through this challenging stage and steer my kids toward eating just about anything.

-That said, take a look at these simple hacks when your baby refuses to eat.
+Take a look at these simple hacks when your baby refuses to eat.
 As one parent said after reading the article:

-1. Give enough time between meals
+Give enough time between meals

 Free ebook: Want simple tweaks to stop feeling overwhelmed and start managing your time?
 Join my newsletter and get my ebook, Time Management Strategies for the Overwhelmed Mom!
 Grab it below—at no cost to you: